eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/13-create-an-s3-event-notification-to-trigger-a-lambda-function-on-file-upload.md

   );
 ```

-👍 Tip: Make sure you have `npm run watch` running in another terminal tab - this will inform you if there are any `typescript` errors.
+👍 Tip: Make sure you have `npm run watch` running in another terminal tab - this will let you know if there are any `typescript` errors.

 In the `aws` console, go to **Services** and search for `s3`.
 Upload a file to the bucket then check if the `lambda` function was triggered by going back to **Services** and looking for `lambda`.